AlteracFinished/memo/processing_bitmap_between_clickhouse_and_databricks_en.md

 @enduml
 ```

-Clickhouse doesn't provide API to create bitmap from ByteArray in newest version, so we have to insert base64encoded string into Clickhouse, and decode it in Clickhouse.
+ClickHouse doesn't provide API to create Bitmap from ByteArray in the current version, so we must insert Base64 encoded string into ClickHouse, and decode it in ClickHouse.

-#### Write bitmap into Clickhouse
+#### Write bitmap into ClickHouse
 ```sql
 CREATE TABLE tag_customer_relation_local_temp ON CLUSTER `default_cluster`
 (